IlyaEgorov800/mailer/README.md

 How does it work?
 1. All files from this git should be stored in one folder
-2. Script load list of your recipients from file 2send.xlsx
+2. Script loads list of your recipients from file 2send.xlsx
-3. Script load mailing parameters from file 3ini.xlsx
+3. Script loads mailing parameters from file 3ini.xlsx
-4. Script 1send.py - mail to all 2send.xlsx recipients your queston.
+4. Script 1send.py - mails to all 2send.xlsx recipients your queston.
 You should run this script
-5. Script 2get.py det all answers sturting current week monday till now and email you results.
+5. Script 2get.py - gets all answers starting 'current week monday' till now and email you results.
 Thats it.

 How to use this script?